ruthmesfun/SpongeBob_Runner_Game/README.md

 ## BackEnd Setup

 ### Prerequisites
 To use, clone down this repo and open with your preferred text editor.
-This project uses Ruby on Rails, so you’ll need to make sure you have both installed (if you don’t, visit this link for instructions: Digital Ocean: Install Ruby and Set Up Local Environment as well as PostgreSQL as the database resource.
+This project uses Ruby on Rails, so you’ll need to make sure you have Ruby and Rails installed.

 ### Installing
 The project gemfile specifies Ruby 2.3.3, so make sure you have Ruby 2.3.3 or higher.
 Open terminal and in the root of the project directory run: